aldonline/x-naming-convention/README.md

 ## Simple

-* The Redwood.js codebase uses a simplified version of this convention
+* The Redwood.js codebase uses a simplified version of this convention (topic files instead of folders).
 * https://github.com/redwoodjs/redwood/tree/main/packages/structure/src/x

 ## Advanced

-* At Decoupled we have one private codebase with 5000+ files in multiple languages.
+* At Decoupled we have one private codebase with 5000+ files in 10+ languages.
-* Here's a (filtered) list of files from that codebase that shows just how important the "x" convention has become over time
+* Here's a (filtered) list of TypeScript files from that codebase that shows just how important the "x" convention has become over time
-* The "x" convention has helped us keep productivity high, even at large scales, and avoid unnecessary duplication of functionality
 * It is easy to know where to put a new piece of code, and it easy to search for code (even when you don't know it exists)
+  * Easy storing helps us keep productivity high, even at large scales (you can keep adding functionality, and the complexity of the codebase doesn't grow)
+  * Easy retrieval helps us avoid unnecessary duplication of functionality (developers know where to look for code)
-* It uses long, descriptive names to help with autocomplete
+* As a bonus, we use long, descriptive names that play nicely with autocomplete

 ```
 x/Array/Array_findOrCreate.ts